General Terms and Conditions Outventure AG

 The prices of the activities can be seen from the current Outventure price list.
 They are to be understood as the rate per person in Swiss francs.
 We reserve the right to alter prices.

 6. Conditions of payment

-On confirmation of booking, a deposit of 50% of the event price is payable.
+On confirmation of booking, a deposit of 60% prior to the event is payable.
 The balance is due after completion of the event and within 10 days of the final invoice.
-Adventure activities must be paid for in advance or with cash on the day.
+Adventure activities must be paid for in advance.
 If payment is not made on time, the Organiser shall be entitled to withhold performance or terminate the Contract.
 The Customer will be required to pay any cancellation costs in accordance with clause 7 below.

 7. Cancellation or change of Contract by the Customer

 Should the Customer withdraw from the Contract before the activity begins, this shall be done by registered letter enclosing all documents already received (tickets, written confirmations, detailed programmes, etc.).
 The cancellation shall be valid only on receipt of these documents by the Organiser.
 The Customer will be charged the following share of the organisation costs in respect of each cancellation: